SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/telemetry.md

 url: /instance-administration/telemetry/
 ---

-SonarQube sends anonymized telemetry data to SonarSource daily.
+Your SonarQube installation sends telemetry data to SonarSource daily.
 This data helps us understand how SonarQube is used, which helps us improve our products.

 ## No personally identifiable information is sent

+The telemetry feature only sends anonymized, non-project-specific data related to which features of the product are being used.

-The telemetry doesn't collect personal data, such as usernames or email addresses.
-It doesn't send source code or data such as project name, repository, or author.
-No IP addresses are sent.
+Personal data, such as usernames or email addresses, is never sent.
+Neither is source code nor any project-specific data such as project name, repository, or author is ever sent.
+No IP addresses are ever sent.

 The data is sent securely, held under restricted access, and not published outside of SonarSource.

 Protecting your privacy is important to us.
-If you have any concerns about telemetry collection, please email us at `security@sonarsource.com`.
+If you have any concerns about telemetry data collection, please email us at `security@sonarsource.com`.

 ## Turning it off